jiayuehua/blog/_posts/2018-06-12-perennial-impossibilities.md

 and therefore are all equivalent to `if constexpr (true)`.
 This seems to eliminate some of these metaprogramming-related issues, although it does mean that both branches must be instantiable even in the constexpr case.)

+(UPDATE, 2022-01-04: In C++20 you can actually write `if (std::is_constant_evaluated()) {` to
+get basically this effect — and in C++2b it's proposed that you'll be able to write `if consteval {` directly in the core language.
+The C++20 feature sidesteps the `silly` and `Evil` issues by forbidding your "compile-time" and "runtime" branches to return different types.
+I would say that C++20 completely solves the problem of how to get different _behavior_ at compile-time versus run-time;
+but only by firmly closing the door on how to get different _data representations_ at compile-time versus run-time.
+Anyway, this item is pretty obsolete: I should rewrite or remove it at some point.)

 ## Strong typedefs